debarshibasak/awesome-paas/CONTRIBUTING.md

 - Descriptions should be clear, concise, and non-promotional;
 - Descriptions should follow the link, on the same line and end with a punctuation mark;
 - At least 3 items are needed to create a new category;
-- The package or project had to be maintained under **open source license** ( *we make a brief review of the code before the link enters the list* ), [see list of allowed licenses](https://opensource.org/licenses/alphabetical).

 Please contribute links to packages/projects you have used or are familiar with.
 This will help ensure high-quality entries.

 <!-- If you removed our PR template you can find it [here](https://github.com/avelino/awesome-go/blob/master/.github/PULL_REQUEST_TEMPLATE.md).
  -->

-## Quality standards

-To be on the list, project repositories should adhere to these quality standards (https://goreportcard.com/report/github.com/ **github_user** / **github_repo**):

-- Code functions as documented and expected
-- Generally useful to the wider community of Go programmers
-- Actively maintained
-  - Regular, recent commits
-  - Or, for finished projects, issues and pull requests are responded to
-- Stable or progressing toward stable
-- Thoroughly documented (README, pkg.go.dev doc comments, etc.) in english language, so everyone is able to understand the project's intention and how it works
-- Tests, where practical.
-If the library/program is testable, then coverage should be >= 80% for non-data-related packages and >=90% for data related packages. **Notice**: the tests will be reviewed too.
-We will check your coverage manually if your package's coverage is just a benchmark results.

 ## Maintainers